sidex15/PoseExercise-WebApp/README.md

-# Thesis Web Based App
+# Pose Exercise Web App

 ## Description
 A collaboration between the proponents of the thesis titled "DEVELOPMENT OF WEB BASED APP FOR DETERMINING ANATOMICAL METRICS OF NON-LOCOMOTOR EXERCISES USING POSE ESTIMATION" for the completion of the degree of Bachelor of Science in Computer Science in Cavite State University - CCAT Campus.